dudeperf3ct/dudeperf3ct.github.io/_posts/2019-12-19-Reinforcement-Learning.md

 A model is agent's representation of the environment.
 A model predicts what the environment will do next.
 For example, given a state and action, the model might predict the resultant next state and next reward.
 Models are used for planning, i.e. deciding on a course of action by considering possible future situations before they are actually experienced.
 There are also model-free methods, where agents learns by trial-and-error as oppposed to model-based methods where an approximate model of environment is used for considering future situations.

+Reinforcement Learning has its root in many fields such as pyschology, neuroscience, economics, mathematics, engineering and computer science.
+One such example is, suppose the goal of the agent(human in this case) is to be happy.
+Agent will look for different way, taking different actions from his current state(policy) so as to change his mood to be happy.
+On changing state, the agent may recieve a reward(release of the neurotransmitter dopamine).
+How happy a agent is will be determined by the reward.

 In subsequent post, we will consider two types of methods for solving reinforcement learning systems and dive in-depth.

 - Tabular Solution Methods
 - Approximate Solution Methods

 We will also use various environment like [OpenAI Gym](https://gym.openai.com/envs/#classic_control), [PyGame Learning Environment](https://pygame-learning-environment.readthedocs.io/en/latest/) and [VizDoom](https://github.com/mwydmuch/ViZDoom).
-We will also implement RL algorithms in [Deepdrive simulator](https://github.com/deepdrive/deepdrive), Atari games and maybe [DuckieTown](https://www.duckietown.org/research/AI-Driving-olympics) or any other.
+We will also implement RL algorithms in [Deepdrive simulator](https://github.com/deepdrive/deepdrive), [Atari games](https://www.cs.toronto.edu/~vmnih/docs/dqn.pdf) and maybe [DuckieTown](https://www.duckietown.org/research/AI-Driving-olympics) or any other.

 <span class='orange'>Happy Learning!</span>